Holiday Sidewinder

 Holiday Sidewinder Carmen-Sparks is an Australian-born indie pop singer-songwriter, musician and record producer.
-She was the founding mainstay lead singer of Bridezilla (2005–13), which released an album, The First Dance (2009), and toured Australia in support of local and international artists.
+She was the founding lead singer of Bridezilla (2005–13).
 After that group disbanded Sidewinder relocated to England to start her solo career.
 Her debut album, Forever or Whatever, appeared in October 2019.

 Early years

 Sidewinder was born on 21 December 1990 and raised in Sydney.
 Her mother, Lo Carmen, is a country soul singer-songwriter and actor, originally from Adelaide; while her step-father, Aden Young is a Canadian-Australian actor.
 Carmen and Young have had two other children.
 Her father, Jeremy Sparks, Carmen's then-partner, was a film set constructor and later worked as an engineer on the Sydney Olympics opening ceremony (2000), festivals and large public artworks (including Halo).
 In October 2019 she reflected on her upbringing, "I was raised by a colourful family completely entrenched in the entertainment industry; a complex group of eccentric individuals.
 My mother was a teenage actress who sang in bands, my dad was a set builder.
 My mother left my father for a wonderful woman (who was a singer).
 They raised me in the red light district of Darlinghurst in the 90s."
+Sidewinder's stepmother is Australian actress Claudia Karvan.
+Since living together, Karvan and Sparks have had two other children.